thumperward/msikeyboard/README.md

 ## How To Install It

-1. Create directory '/usr/local/lib/msikeyboard/'
-2. Place files 'msikbapi.py' and 'msikblightd.py' into newly created directory
-3. Set this files' owner as root:root and set +x flag on file 'msikblightd.py'
-4. Create directory '/etc/msikeyboard/' and place file 'config.yaml' into it
+1. Install this package, from wheel or using setup.py
-5. Copy file 'org.morozzz.MSIKeyboardService.conf' to directory '/etc/dbus-1/system.d/'
+2. Copy file 'org.morozzz.MSIKeyboardService.conf' to directory '/etc/dbus-1/system.d/'
-6. Copy file 'msikeyboardd.service' to directory '/lib/systemd/system/'
+3. Copy file 'msikeyboardd.service' to directory '/lib/systemd/system/'
-7. In root terminal (or with sudo) execute following commands:
+4. In root terminal (or with sudo) execute following commands:

 > systemctl daemon-reload
   systemctl reload dbus
   systemctl enable msikeyboardd
   systemctl start msikeyboardd

-8. ???
-9. PROFIT

 ## How To Control It